tedla-brandsema/yoink/.readme/YOINKME.md

 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/3_address/data/result.txt
 ```

-So we succeeded in jumbling the output using addresses, but the address demarcations ended up in the resulting output.
+We succeeded in jumbling the output using addresses, but we now have the undesirable result that the address
+demarcations also ended up in the output.

 Luckily we have a way to circumvent this; any line in the program that ends with the four characters `OMIT` is deleted
 from the source before inclusion.